SekhGulamMainuddin/Time-Share/README.md

 - Voice Message
 - Activity Status
 - Notification of Events and Messages

+## Libraries Used
+MVVM Pattern is used to build this App
+- Firebase (Auth, Storage, Firestore, Realtime-DB) - Authentication and Data Storage
+- FCM - For Notification
+- Agora - For Voice and Video Calling
+- Dagger-Hilt - For Dependency Injection
+- Retrofit2 - For calling FCM API for Notification
+- RoomDB - For offline data caching
+- Glide - For Image Processing
+- Giphy - For showing GIF
+- Exoplayer - For playing remote videos smoothly
+- Kotlin Serialization - For JSON-Parsing and Object Parsing
+- Other Libraries are Kotlin Coroutines, Navigation Component, ViewModels, CameraX, LottieAnimations, etc.

 ## Installation
  - First of all Clone the repository